fadden/CiderPress2/FileConv/Code/LisaAsm-notes.md

 The last line in the file has a length of 255 ($ff).
 The last length byte is followed by two more $ff bytes.

-The line data is a mix of plain text and tokenized bytes.
+The line data is a mix of plain text and tokens.
+The tokenization was primarily applied to the instruction mnemonics.

 Lines starting with '*' or ';' are full-line comments.
 Lines starting with an upper-case letter are code lines that start with a label, lines starting with a caret (^) have a local (numeric)